ajeyprasand/Kaiburr_Assessment_Task_3/README.md

 # AUTOMATED CI CD PIPELINE
 ## This repo uses the project which is made for kaiburr assessment under task_1 to create a ci_cd pipeline using jekins,sonarqube,github,docker
-## As of 9:45AM (IST) updated to add Build Docker Image ---> Deploy Image stages to the existing pipeline ( Git checkout ---> Build code ---> Sonarqube analysis)
+### Updated to add Build Docker Image ---> Deploy Image stages to the existing pipeline ( Git checkout ---> Build code ---> Sonarqube analysis)